tsiggi/CSD-Auth/3rd Semester/Numerical-Analysis/Numerical-Analysis-main/README.md

 This folder contains 2 Assignment, assigned to Numerical Analysis (Winter 2021-2022).<br />
 Program language for the two assignments is Python.
 Furthermore, there is a pdf report for every exercise writen in Latex. <br />
-There is a folder for each assignment, containing the program files and the reports.
+For each assignment there is a folder, containing the program files and the reports.

 ## 1st Assignment